JohnGalinato808/JohnGalinato808.github.io/essays/Quantum_Age.md

 There are a lot of variables that could affect the error rate of a quantum computer.
 Some might argue to add more qubits to create a more accurate quantum computer.
-However, the achilles heel to this idea is that adding more qubits will add more noise, sound, and vibrations into the vacuums of the hardware, ultimately causing an uprise in error rates (Perdomo-Ortiz 5).
+However, the achilles heel to this idea is that adding more qubits will add more noise, sound, and vibrations into the vacuums of the hardware, ultimately causing an up-rise in error rates (Perdomo-Ortiz 5).

 Although error rates and overall development is still in its early stages, quantum computing experiments have showcased promising applications and possibilities for the future of